Shivam24012001/HiTech-Azure---Analyzing-Cloud-Adoption-Funnel-/README.md

 * ✅ *Automated reminder emails* and follow-up nudges after registration
 * ✅ *Tailored workshop content* designed for academic and employed participants separately
 * ✅ *Incentives to attend workshops* — such as certification badges or access to premium resources

----

-## ✨ Discussion Point

-What strategies does your team use to **reduce dropouts** and **improve engagement** in learning programs?
-Let’s share insights in the comments!